JitpanooPolawath/USRL/README.md

-# Unsupervise Reinforcement learning (USRL)
+# Unsupervised Reinforcement learning (USRL)

-This project tries to use unsupervise autoencoder to produce a latent space input for an reinforcement learning model.
-Hopefully increasing generalization.
+This project aims to utilize an unsupervised autoencoder to generate a latent space input for an online reinforcement learning model.
+Hopefully, increasing generalization.